ivy-llc/ivy/ivy_tests/test_array_api/README.md

   collection so that low-dependency tests are run first, and tests with faulty dependencies would skip/xfail.

-* In some tests we've found it difficult to find appropaite assertion parameters for output values (particularly epsilons for floating-point outputs), so we need to review these and either implement assertions or properly note the lack thereof.
+* In some tests we've found it difficult to find appropriate assertion parameters for output values (particularly epsilons for floating-point outputs), so we need to review these and either implement assertions or properly note the lack thereof.